 4. How do studies in computational neuroscience help us in answering the above questions?

 In each unit, students will learn both about the topic itself, as well as gain exposure to the history and current state of research on the topic.
 Throughout each unit, students will work to develop their own models of the system in MATLAB and develop basic programming proficiency.

 In this course, students will learn to do the following:

-3. Make rudimentary computational models in MATLAB to model basic biological systems ranging from proteins at a single synapse to brain areas
+3. Make rudimentary computational models in MATLAB to model basic biological systems, ranging from proteins at a single synapse to an area of the brain.

 4. Develop a conceptual understanding of core neural function and apply it to new problems and questions.

 This course assumes basic proficiency in high school level algebra, though some familiarity with high school biology will be useful.
 No previous programming experience is required.